When it comes to cooking in the contemporary age, most people are looking for delicious food that can be prepared quickly.

 There is nothing like a delicious curry.
 You simply need a handful of spices such as cumin, turmeric, chili, coriander, and mustard seeds.

 You begin by adding a few drops of oil to your pan.
 Fry the cumin and mustard seeds.
 Once they start to crackle, you can add the potatoes and the rest of the spices.
-Mix well, and add half a cup of water and a few tablespoons of yogurt.
+Mix well, and add 1/2 a cup of water and 1-2 tablespoons of yogurt.

 The result should be a sensationally creamy curry that can be served with rice or naan.

 There is nothing quite as delicious as a cheese pastry.
 While the name is deceptive, the main ingredient in these pastries is, in fact, potatoes.

 Simply add in butter, add generous amounts of cheese, and mix it up with your mashed potatoes.
 You can also add a splash of milk or cream for a smoother texture.

 Roll out some pastry squares and fill with the cheese/potato filling on one side.
 Fold over, and seal with a little milk or egg.
 Place in the oven and bake until they are golden, about 10-12 minutes.

 Once they are baked, you will have a delicious and cheesy potato-filled crispy pastry to enjoy.
 These pastries can also be frozen and baked at a later date.

 Potatoes are well-loved around the world in a whole variety of cuisines.
 Mashed potatoes, in particular, make an excellent side dish to any meal.